jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: What happens if I Nullify Onslaught with Cosmo?
+Q: What happens if I **Nullify** Onslaught with Cosmo?

+A: Cosmo prevents powers from working, it does NOT stop modifiers from applying to a character.
+Once **Joint Consciousness** has resolved and established the base stats, using Cosmo on him will NOT change that.
+It will only suppress any powers he may have gained.

+^(Source: FB Post - Chad Daniel)

+---

+Q: What happens if Onslaught has a +1/+1 counter and is moved to Singularity's **Pocket Dimension**.
+He comes back as 1/1 with 0 Health, is he stunned?

 # [Oz](http://vs.tcgbrowser.com/images/cards/big/TBB-019.jpg)
 *Set: The Buffy Battles*